TKadyear/sprint-2-tdd/README.md

 - Room
   -  Properties:
        -  Name - string
-       -  Bookings - array of Booking objects in these room
+       -  Bookings - array of Booking objects in this room
        -  Rate - ``int price in cents``
        -  Discount - ``int percentage``